SDM0/SDM_0-s-Stuff/README.md

 # SDM_0's Stuff

-A Balatro mod that adds (as of now) 15 Jokers and 1 Challenge to the game, made by SDM_0 (duh)
+A Balatro mod that adds (as of now) 15 Jokers and 2 Challenges to the game, made by SDM_0 (duh)

 Huge thanks to Balatro Discord's modding community, this mod wouldn't have come to life without their help!